markneves/coinbase-tracker/README.md

 coinbase-tracker
 ======
-A console Coinbase exchange tracker written in Python.
+A minimal console ticker for Coinbase exchange rates, written in Python.

 Todo
 ------------